PhillypHenning/operations-heyemoji/README.md

 ### **AWS EC2 Instance**
-And finally for the Terraform files, create the `instance.tf` file.
+Create the `instance.tf` file.
-This tells Terraform that we are looking to provision a simple t3.micro ec2 instance that will contain our application.
+This tells Terraform that we are looking to provision a simple t3.micro ec2 instance, sets the security groups (that we created above) and adds itself to the VPC network.

 #### `terraform/instance.tf`
 ```